Yamini2001/HackerRank-Solutions/README.md

 46. [UniquePaths.java](UniquePaths.java) Solutions to find the unique paths.
 47. [ShiftingLetters.java](ShiftingLetters.java) Solutions to find the shifting letters.
 48. [ClimbingStairs.java](ClimbingStairs.java) Solutions to find the climbing stairs.
+49. [StringMatchingArray.java](StringMatchingArray.java) Solutions to find the string matching in an array.